 This is a much milder form of hepatitis than the other two types.
 But it’s the only one that can causes serious problems during your pregnancy.

 You usually get hepatitis A by eating or drinking something that has had contact with an infected person’s poop, such as through dirty hands during food prep.
 Most people recover on their own without treatment.
-It’s rare for pregnant women to pass it to her child.
+It’s rare for pregnant women to pass it to their child.

 But HAV can make you go into labor too early, especially if you get the virus after your first trimester.
 It can lead to other dangerous complications, such as causing your placenta to separate from your uterus before your baby is ready to be born.